Donald Trump has sweeping plans for a second administration. Here's what he's proposed

 As in other policy areas, Trump isn’t actually proposing limiting federal power in higher education but strengthening it.
 He calls for redirecting the confiscated endowment money into an online “American Academy” offering college credentials to all Americans without a tuition charges.
 “It will be strictly non-political, and there will be no wokeness or jihadism allowed—none of that’s going to be allowed,” Trump said on Nov.
 1, 2023.

 Trump insists he would protect Social Security and Medicare, popular programs geared toward older Americans and among the biggest pieces of the federal spending pie each year.
 There are questions about how his proposal not to tax tip and overtime wages might affect Social Security and Medicare.
 If such plans eventually involved only income taxes, the entitlement programs would not be affected.
 But exempting those wages from payroll taxes would reduce the funding stream for Social Security and Medicare outlays.
-Trump has talked little about Medicaid but his first administration, in general, defaulted to approving state requests for waivers of various federal rules and it broadly endorsed state-level work requirements for recipients.
+Trump has talked little about Medicaid during this campaign, but his first administration reshaped the program by allowing states to introduce work requirements for recipients.

 As he has since 2015, Trump calls for repealing the Affordable Care Act and its subsidized health insurance marketplaces.
 But he still has not proposed a replacement: In a September debate, he insisted he had the “concepts of a plan.”
 In the latter stages of the campaign, Trump played up his alliance with former presidential candidate Robert F. Kennedy Jr., a longtime critic of vaccines and of pesticides used in U.S. agriculture.
 Trump repeatedly told rally crowds that he would put Kennedy in charge of “making America healthy again."

-Note: This story first moved Nov.
-6, 2024.
-It was updated Nov.
-7, 2024, with video.